-Dip each pork chop into the egg to thinly coat both sides, then immediately press each side into the chip mixture, being sure it's sticking well and covers the meat completely.
-Set both coated pork chops on a dry plate.
+Dip each pork chop into the egg to thinly coat both sides, then immediately press each side into the chip mixture, being sure it sticks well and covers the meat completely.
+Set the coated pork chops on a dry plate.

 Coat the bottom of a medium-sized sauté pan with olive oil and place it over medium-high heat.

 Once the pan is very hot, add the coated pork chops.
 You should hear a sizzling sound when they hit the pan -- if you don't, wait!
 For the crust to form properly, you need the pan to be very hot.